 If your payment data is currently dispersed across multiple systems, you might hit a roadblock in your plan for payment assurance.

-In a recent webinar from our Back to School for Healthcare Payments series, 1+1 = 3: How Streamlining Your Healthcare Payments Can Drive Down Costs Immediately, we talked about the importance of maintaining one true source of data in order to achieve payment assurance.
+In a webinar from our Back to School for Healthcare Payments series, 1+1 = 3: How Streamlining Your Healthcare Payments Can Drive Down Costs Immediately, we talked about the importance of maintaining one true source of data to achieve payment assurance.

 What does your roadmap for payment assurance look like?
 Use these three checkpoints to analyze where your data might be failing you and how you can improve collection processes by pulling payment data from one reliable source.